Marjorie Cohn

-Marjorie Cohn (born November 1, 1948) is a professor of law at the Thomas Jefferson School of Law, San Diego, California, and a former president of the National Lawyers Guild.
+Marjorie Cohn (born November 1, 1948) is an American legal scholar working as a professor of law at the Thomas Jefferson School of Law in San Diego.
+She is also a former president of the National Lawyers Guild.

+Education

+Cohn earned a Bachelor of Arts degree from Stanford University and a Juris Doctor from the Santa Clara University School of Law.

+Career

-In 1978 Cohn received a job in the International Association of Democratic Lawyers.
-She also "participated in delegations to Cuba, China, Russia, and Yugoslavia" early in her career.
+In 1978, Cohn received a job in the International Association of Democratic Lawyers.
+She also "participated in delegations to Cuba, China, Russia, and Yugoslavia" and served as staff counsel for the California Agricultural Labor Relations Board.

-Writings

 Cohn strongly opposed the "U.S.-engineered deportation" of Serbian leader Slobodan Milošević to the International Criminal Tribunal for the former Yugoslavia for crimes against humanity committed in Yugoslavia.
 She accused the West of targeting Serbian civilians and stated the deportation to the Tribunal was "a crime against the people of Yugoslavia".

-Cohn has contributed online commentary criticizing the former Bush administration to web sites such as MWC News, AlterNet, CounterPunch, CommonDreams, After Downing Street, ZNet and Truthdig.
-She also states that she has been a commentator for the BBC, CNN, MSNBC, Fox News, NPR and Pacifica Radio.
+Cohn has contributed online commentary criticizing the former Bush administration to web sites such as MWC News, AlterNet, CounterPunch, Common Dreams, After Downing Street, ZNetwork, and Truthdig.
+She also states that she has been a commentator for the BBC, CNN, MSNBC, Fox News, NPR, and Pacifica Radio.

-U.S. House of Representatives Judiciary Committee

-In mid-2008, Cohn testified before the U.S. House of Representatives Judiciary Committee's Subcommittee on the Constitution, Civil Rights and Civil Liberties concerning enhanced interrogation techniques (i.e. torture) and their legal status.
+In mid-2008, Cohn testified before the United States House Committee on the Judiciary's Subcommittee on the Constitution, Civil Rights and Civil Liberties concerning enhanced interrogation techniques and their legal status.